mmzvia/reviews-api/README.md

-# Nest.js GraphQL Review API
+# Nest.js GraphQL API

 ## Description

-A simple GraphQL API that allows users to register accounts and submit reviews on any resource by specifying a title and link — such as a book, movie, product, or article.
+A simple GraphQL API that allows users to register accounts and submit reviews on any resource by specifying a title and link - such as a book, movie, product, or article.

 ## Scripts